Capital punishment in Ukraine

 Capital punishment was abolished in Ukraine in 2000.
-In 1995 Ukraine entered the Council of Europe and thus it was obliged to abolish the death penalty.
-The Verkhovna Rada introduced amendments to the then-acting Criminal Code in 2000, according to which “death penalty” was withdrawn from the list of official punishments of Ukraine.
+In 1995 Ukraine entered the Council of Europe and thus was obliged to abolish the death penalty.
+The Verkhovna Rada introduced amendments to the then-acting Criminal Code in 2000, according to which "death penalty" was withdrawn from the list of official punishments of Ukraine.
 Ukraine carried out its last execution in 1997 according to Amnesty International.

 History

-Capital punishment in Ukraine existed soon after the fall of the Russian Empire in 1917.
+Capital punishment continued to be a legal penalty in Ukraine following the collapse of the Russian Empire in 1917.
 Among the list of known people who were executed by the Ukrainian authorities was Ivan Samosenko.

-In 1995, Ukraine entered the Council of Europe and one of the obligations it had to undertake with this act was to abolish the death penalty.
-The Verkhovna Rada undertook little actions to do so until September 1998 after international pressure from the Council of Europe and the European Union.
+In October 1995, Ukraine formally committed to abolishing the death penalty.
+A month later, Ukraine became a member of the Council of Europe, with the abolition of capital punishment being one of the key obligations it undertook with this accession.

+Despite this commitment, Ukraine continued to issue death sentences and conduct executions.
+This led to a warning from the PACE in January 1997, threatening to prevent Ukraine's full participation in the Assembly.
+In response, Ukraine introduced a moratorium on executions in March 1997 and signed Protocol No. 6 of ECHR.
+However, continued concerns led to another threat from PACE in 1999 to annul the credentials of the Ukrainian delegation.
+This pressure ultimately prompted the Parliament to ratify the Protocol with 228 out of 450 deputies voting in favor, just exceeding the required 226.

 At the request of the People's Deputies of Ukraine, the Constitutional Court ruled the death penalty unconstitutional in December 1999.
 The Verkhovna Rada introduced amendments to the then-acting Criminal Code in April 2000 that withdrew capital punishment from the list of official punishments in Ukraine (in peace and wartime).

 Ukraine was the last Council of Europe member state that used to be part of the Eastern Bloc to abolish the death penalty for peacetime offenses.
 Latvia, also a former Soviet republic, abolished it for wartime offenses only in 2012.